A-1 (nuclear reactor): Operation

 Lead Soviet nuclear physicist Igor Kurchatov brought the reactor to criticality on 8 June 1948.
 It began operation on 19 June 1948.
 Plutonium metal was first separated from its spent fuel on 16 April 1949.
 It was the only source of plutonium for the first Soviet nuclear test, RDS-1, on 29 August 1949.

 It was the second-ever nuclear reactor in the USSR (after the F-1 in Moscow), and represented many of their firsts, including first large-scale plutonium production and first water-cooled.

 During its operation, it suffered many issues leading to shutdown and repairs.
 These included corrosion of the aluminium channel liners and fuel element cladding, swelling and breakage of uranium rods, fuel melting, rods fusing into the graphite, and leakage of cooling water into the graphite core.

 Two partial meltdowns occurred in June and July of 1948, the former resulting in a graphite fire.
 Following a series of leaks and fuel damage in late 1948, beginning in January 1949 a full reassembly was attempted to salvage the reactor.
 Uranium slugs were removed after five months of operation, at temperatures over 100 C. Many were partially melted, fused to the graphite in carbides, or otherwise corroded.
 It was not known at the time they also gave off radiation in the megacurie range.
 There was also exposure to gasseous fission products.
 Workers handled irradiated slugs, sometimes directly, and suffered injuries including burns, amputations, and radiation sickness.
-173 workers were known to have developed plutonium silicosis (an invariably fatal disease) and several hundred received doses of radiation of between 100-400 rem and developed acute radiation syndrome.
-A significant discharge of radiation into the Techa river following this was also linked to over 200 chronic radiation syndrome cases.

 Kurchatov himself received hazardous doses during the cleanup of the 1949 meltdown, which very likely contributed to his health decline in 1950, stroke in 1954, and death in 1960 at age 57.